 - A. District Officials with Authority are not confidential resources and are required to report allegations of sexual harassment to the Title IX Coordinator or Title IX Officer promptly.
-All other employees are encouraged to report allegations to the Title IX Coordinator or Title IX Officer but are not required to do so. - B. The District has designated the following employees as Officials with Authority: - 1.
-Chancellor - 2.
-Vice Chancellors
+All other employees are encouraged to report allegations to the Title IX Coordinator or Title IX Officer but are not required to do so.

+- B. The District has designated the following employees as Officials with Authority:

+- 1. Chancellor

+- 2. Vice Chancellors

-- Presidents of Irvine Valley College and Saddleback College
+- 3. Presidents of Irvine Valley College and Saddleback College

 - 4. Vice Presidents

 - 5. Deans

 - 6. Assistant Deans

 - 7. Title IX Coordinator

 - 8. Title IX Officers

+- 9. Directors of Student Life

+- 10. Coaches of any student athletic or academic team or activity

+- 11. Faculty members (all full and part-time academic employees)

-- 9. All supervisors and managers
+- 12. All supervisors and managers

-- 10. Sworn personnel of the campus police department
+- 13. Sworn personnel of the campus police department

 - C. Officials with Authority are required to report all relevant information they know about sexual harassment, including the name of the Respondent, the Complainant, any other witnesses, and the date, time, and location of the alleged incident.
-Faculty members who have the Complainant's consent must report sexual harassment to the Title IX Coordinator or Title IX Officer.
 All other employees are encouraged to report allegations of sexual harassment to the Title IX Coordinator or Title IX Officer but are not required to do so.

 - D. Professional, licensed, mental health counselors who provide mental health counseling to members of the District community, or interns, graduate students, and others supervised by professional licensed counselors, are not required to report any information to the Title IX Coordinator.
 The District is prohibited from accessing or using privileged information held by a professional or paraprofessional as a result of treatment of an individual without the individual's voluntary written consent.
 Non-professional counselors who work or volunteer in a student health or wellness center, including front desk personnel and student employees in the course of their duties, must maintain confidentiality.
 They are not required to report actual or suspected sexual harassment or sexual assault to the Title IX Coordinator or Title IX Officer in a way that identifies the student without the Complainant's consent.
 These individuals are limited to senior health office assistants, health office assistants, and student help/college work study employees.